|Subject:||Occipital Nerve Stimulation|

 The ONS device does not have U.S. Food and Drug Administration (FDA) approval at this time.
 Currently, clinical trials are underway for two ONS devices: ONSTIM® (Medtronic Neuro) and PRISM® (Boston Scientific Corporation) to establish safety and efficacy of ONS for migraine headaches.

-Occipital nerve stimulation may be effective for the treatment of medically intractable headache, because electrical stimulation of large sensory afferents generally has an antinociceptive effect, where the electrical stimulus interferes with the neural transmission of the pain sensations back to the brain are decreased or obliterated.
+Occipital nerve stimulation may be effective for the treatment of medically intractable headache, because electrical stimulation of large sensory afferents generally has an antinociceptive effect.
+The electrical stimulus interferes with the neural transmission of the pain sensations back to the brain.
 Neural electrical stimulation has been used in other modalities for treatment of pain that includes implanted and non implanted lead wires/devices.
 The ONS device is implanted and requires surgery for placement of the lead wires that deliver the electrical stimulus and placement of the pulse generator.
 The therapy is not without difficulties.
 Lead migration is the most frequent problem, requiring removal and replacement.
 Power depletion in the pulse generator also needs to be addressed.
 As with all surgery, the possibility of infection has to be considered.

 Afferent: A nerve that carries impulses toward the central nervous system (CNS); the opposite of an afferent nerve is an efferent nerve that carries impulses away from the CNS.